This page created 11 Jul 2011

 I did not use the Role, Date, or Sort Date fields, but they can be used, and can be output the same as those fields in a TMG Tag event.

-The output of this Flag Event is seen in this example:
+The output of this Flag Event is highlighted by the red box in the example below:

 The positioning of this event and the section header are provided by the Tag Group function, as discussed below.